kiyoon/version-pioneer/README.md

  🧗 Version-Pioneer: Dynamically manage project version with hatchling and pdm support.

 ╭─ Commands ────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ install                 Install _version.py at `tool.version-pioneer.versionfile-source` in pyproject.toml.   │
+│ install                 Install _version.py at `tool.version-pioneer.versionfile-sdist` in pyproject.toml.   │
 │ print-version-py-code   Print the content of _version.py file (for manual installation).                      │ │ exec-version-py         Resolve the _version.py file for build, and print the content.                        │ │ get-version-builtin     WITHOUT using the _version.py file, get version with Version-Pioneer logic.           │